 The 31 bedrooms are botanically themed and designed by the owner, supplied with fresh milk, Nespresso machines, thick linens and handmade soaps.

 Regular cookery classes are still run at Thyme, and diners can enjoy dishes made with produce from the Southrop Manor estate, farm and kitchen garden.
-Just over the road is The Swan, a charming and snug Cotswolds pub.

 7. The Fish Hotel